hosukw/20210928-IBN-Demo/README.md

 mv terraform.samplevars terraform.tfvars
 ```

 Modify the userdata entry in both ISE instances in the `aws_instance.tf` file.
-Note the username `admin` should not be changed and the `password` entry should be more than 8 characters long and have at least one of each; lowe, upper, and a number
+Note the username `admin` should not be changed and the `password` entry should be more than 8 characters long and have at least one of each; lower, upper, and a number

 Apply the configuration
 ```